joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 I see Software Architectures on the same line as Design Patterns for computer programming.
 Design patterns are good and we should use them when we see a real benefit in doing so.
 The same is true for software architectures.

-It is always good to stay up to date on the latest software architecture and understand what kind of problems they are solving, but I will not spend more time on this topic.
+It is always good to stay up to date on the latest software architectures and understand what kind of problems they are solving, but I will not spend more time on this topic.

-I have used the term **"Software Architectures"**, note the plural, because it is a catalog of reusable solutions to recurring higher-level software problems.
+I have used the term **"Software Architectures"**, note the plural, because they represent a catalog of reusable solutions to recurring higher-level software problems.

 ## Keep application decoupled from architectural changes

-I would rather **invest more time trying to keep my application code as decoupled from external details as possible** and avoid the trap of building a system that relies solely on some external details, such as database engines, communication protocols, or cloud providers.
+The suggestion I always feel to give is trying to **to keep the application code as decoupled from external details as possible** and avoid the trap of building a system that relies solely on some external details, such as database engines, communication protocols, or cloud providers, or high-level decisions.

-I can suggest reading [**The Twelve-Factor App**](https://12factor.net/) as a great starting point for exploring methods for making your application independent of external details.
+A great starting point for learning the techniques for making an application independent of external details is [**The Twelve-Factor App**](https://12factor.net/).

 ## Architect is an act, not a role

-In the end, **architect is an act, not a role**.

 It is the team's effort to explore and converge towards higher-level system design decisions that are good enough for current business needs, and accommodate changes in business requirements while keeping the impact on the application low.
+To architect, should be a collaborative and shared act across the team and not a role to be assigned to a single individual.

 **If you are a Software Architect** and the team is not mature enough to talk about architectural issues, **you can support and help them by facilitating architectural discussions**, with the business goals and requirements always in mind!